Frequently Asked Questions

 What if something in my cabin breaks down and it needs to be repaired?

-We have full time maintenance staff on site so if maintenance issues were to arise, we can address them quickly and easily.
+We have full time maintenance team on site so if maintenance issues ever arise, we can address them quickly and easily.
 Where a licensed tradesperson is required, we will organise one to attend.
 The Park owner bears the cost of repairs and maintenance that are a result of wear and tear on the cabin.

 Is it safe to live in a caravan park?